 There are a lot of well-preserved historic small towns in Austria.
 The country has a very conscious relationship with its culture and history.
 Therefore, Austria offers a wealth of beautiful historic towns and cities.

 The country’s architecture and culture has benefitted from Austria’s location in the middle of Europe.
 As well as developing a unique style, Austria has also drawn inspiration from different neighbouring countries.
-Many of the country’s towns have grown up along important trade routes and been important for Austria’s nation-building.
+Moreover, many of the country’s towns have grown up along important trade routes and been important for Austria’s nation-building.
 You will still find a multitude of cities and towns that have buildings dating back to the 16th century and where history is still firmly embedded in the walls.

 The Middle Ages

 By the turn of the millennium (1000 AD), the population in Europe and also in Austria began to increase sharply.
 This led to an increased urbanization.
 However, this period was also characterized by many conflicts and self-governed medieval towns often protected themselves by city walls and fortifications.
 As the town grew up, newer districts emerged around the city walls, and in many places the historic town centres were preserved.
 Good examples of such towns in Austria are; Freistadt in Upper Austria, Hall in Tyrol and Oberwölz in Styria.

 < Click on the images to enlarge >